Muslims on the Hajj outraged at the hanging on the first day of Eid.

 Then Saddam began reciting the Shahada, a Muslim prayer that says there is no god but God and Muhammad is his messenger, according to an unabridged copy of the video clip, which was posted on a website.

 Saddam made it to midway through his second recitation of the verse.
 His last word was Muhammad.
-The floor dropped out of the gallows.
+Then the floor dropped out of the gallows.

 Najib al-Nuaimi, a member of the defence team, told Al Jazeera on Sunday that no Sunni lawyer was allowed to be among the execution witnesses and that the conduct of those present showed it was an act of revenge and for political purposes.